-The Treasury, Postal Service, and General Government Appropriations Bill (legislation which provides approximately \$23 billion in FY 1996 for the Treasury Department, the White House, and other small agencies and federalemployee programs) prohibits federal employee insurance programs from paying for abortions except in cases when a woman's life is endangered.
+The Treasury, Postal Service, and General Government Appropriations Bill (legislation which provides approximately \$23 billion in FY 1996 for the Treasury Department, the White House, and other small agencies and federal-employee programs) prohibits federal employee insurance programs from paying for abortions except in cases when a woman's life is endangered.
 Additionally, federal employees and their dependents who become pregnant by rape or incest are not covered, and are prohibited from purchasing supplemental abortion coverage with their own funds.
 This ban existed in legislation from 1984-1993, but was rolled back by Democrats and approved by President Clinton.
 The Federal Employees Health Benefits Plan affects nine million Americans and is often considered a model for improving the Medicaid and Medicare programs.
 Representative Steny Hoyer (D-MD) failed to remove the funding prohibition (235-188), and the restriction of federal employees was included in the bill and passed by the House (216-211) on July 19.
 The Senate debated the bill for nearly six hours, then passed the restriction by a vote of 50-44.

 The House Labor HHS Appropriations Bill contained a number of measures related to abortion.
-Representative Ernest Istook (R-OK) acted in Committee to successfully reverse the 1993 Clinton administration directive to provide funding for abortions to rape or incest survivors who qualify
+Representative Ernest Istook (R-OK) acted in Committee to successfully reverse the 1993 Clinton administration directive to provide funding for abortions to rape or incest survivors who qualify for the Medicaid program (29-23).

-"This session of Congress has been unprecedented in its attacks against responsible sexual decision-making" for the Medicaid program (29-23).
 During House floor debates, Representative Jim Kolbe (R-AZ) offered an amendment to add rape and incest to life endangerment as exceptions for Medicaid reimbursment of abortion services.
 After considerable debate and despite bipartisan support, the Kolbe provision failed (206-215).